tasniakader/Orthogonal-and-Special-Orthogonal-Groups-in-Lean/README.md

 # Orthogonal and Special Orthogonal Groups in Lean Theorem Prover

-This undergraduate research project, completed in the Spring 2023 semester at Temple University, formalizes the orthogonal and special
+This undergraduate research project, conducted in the Spring 2023 semester at Temple University, formalizes the orthogonal and special

 orthogonal groups in Lean theorem prover.
 The project includes the following files: